Version Control For Planning

 Common Mistakes to Avoid in Version Control

-• Neglecting Documentation: Failing to document changes can lead to confusion and inefficiency.
+1. Neglecting Documentation: Failing to document changes can lead to confusion and errors.

 Tips for Streamlining Version Control Workflows

-• Regularly Review Plans: Schedule periodic reviews to ensure plans remain relevant and up-to-date.
+3. Regularly Review Changes: Schedule periodic reviews to ensure accuracy.

 Case studies: real-world applications of version control for planning